-However, during preparation of the Draft SEIR, it was determined that capacity of the CS Container Terminal had increased incrementally compared to the capacity level identified for the Terminal in the 2008 EIS/EIR, due to the factors and information discussed in section 1.4.2, above.
-A decision was made that the SEIR, in analyzing the impacts of the proposed modifications to mitigation measures which constitute the Revised Project, would assume that CS Container Terminal throughput under the Revised Project will gradually increase to an incrementally higher full-capacity throughput level compared to that assumed in the 2008 EIS/EIR.
+However, during preparation of the 2017 Draft SEIR, it was determined that the capacity of the CS Container Terminal had increased incrementally compared to the capacity identified in the 2008 EIS/EIR, due to the factors and information discussed in section 1.4.2.
+A decision was made that the SEIR, in analyzing the impacts of the proposed modifications to mitigation measures which constitute the Revised Project, would assume that the CS Container Terminal's throughput under the Revised Project would gradually increase to that higher level.

-In light of this assumption of incrementally increased throughput under the Revised Project, compared to the throughput assumed in the 2008 EIS/EIR, the Port conducted a "screening analysis" to identify any impact areas analyzed in the 2008 EIS/EIR, but not already being analyzed in the Draft SEIR (i.e., all except Air Quality, Greenhouse Gases, and Ground Transportation), in which there would be potential for a new or substantially more severe significant impact, compared to the impacts disclosed in the 2008 EIS/EIR, due to the assumed incremental increase in throughput under the Revised Project.
+In light of this assumption of incrementally increased throughput under the Revised Project, the Port conducted a "screening analysis" to identify any impact areas analyzed in the 2008 EIS/EIR but not already being analyzed in the Draft SEIR (i.e., all except Air Quality, Greenhouse Gases, and Ground Transportation), in which there would be a potential for a new or substantially more severe significant impact, compared to the impacts disclosed in the 2008 EIS/EIR.

-As explained in greater detail below, the screening analysis concludes that no impact areas that are not already being analyzed in the Draft SEIR would have potential for a new or substantially more severe significant impact, compared to the impacts disclosed in the 2008 EIS/EIR, Therefore, based upon this screening analysis, the Port has determined that the scope of impact areas that are required to be analyzed in this SEIR is not expanded to any impact areas beyond those already being evaluated in the SEIR (i.e., all except Air Quality, Greenhouse Gases, and Ground Transportation) by an assumption of incrementally increased throughput under the Revised Project.
-Nevertheless, the analysis of impact areas that are evaluated in the SEIR fully considers any potential impacts in those areas that may be attributable to incrementally increased throughput under the Revised Project, due either to the assumed incrementally increased throughput itself, or to a combination of assumed incrementally increased throughput with the proposed modifications to mitigation measures that constitute the Revised Project.
+As explained in greater detail below, this screening analysis concludes that no impact areas that are not already being analyzed in the Draft SEIR would have potential for a new or substantially more severe significant impact, compared to the impacts disclosed in the 2008 EIS/EIR.
+Accordingly, the Port has determined that the assumption of incrementally increased throughput under the Revised Project does not require that the scope of impact areas to be analyzed in this SEIR be expanded beyond those already being evaluated (i.e., Air Quality, Greenhouse Gases, and Ground Transportation).
+The analyses of impact areas that are evaluated in the SEIR fully consider any potential impacts in those areas that may be attributable to increased throughput under the Revised Project, due either to the increased throughput itself or to a combination of increased throughput and the proposed modifications to mitigation measures that constitute the Revised Project.